 Our Amended and Restated Certificate of Incorporation provides that our Board will consist of that number of directors determined from time to time by our Board.
-Acting upon the recommendation of its Nominating and Corporate Governance Committee, our Board has nominated nine persons identified herein for election as directors, each of whom is a director currently, to hold office until the next Annual Meeting or until the election and qualification of their successors.
+Acting upon the recommendation of its Nominating and Corporate Governance Committee, our Board has nominated nine persons identified herein for election as directors, all of whom are directors currently, to hold office until the next Annual Meeting or until the election and qualification of their successors.